Brothertoft

+Brothertoft is a village in the civil parish of Holland Fen with Brothertoft, in the Boston district, in the county of Lincolnshire, England.
+It is about 4 mi northwest from the market town of Boston.

 History

 Evidence has been found that the area now known as Brothertoft was known to the Romano-British people.
 The site of a possible building was uncovered at Cannons Farm in Punchbowl Lane between 1957 and 1959.
 A denarius of Septimius Severus was found along with pottery, potsherds, animal bones, ditches and hollows.
 A Roman vase was dug up about 1970 at a separate site in Brothertoft by Mr Epton.